-What's more, there are two nouns that don't fit into any classification: die, dice; or house, in which the s is unvoiced (/haus/), has as its plural houses, in which the s becomes voiced (/hau·zəz/).
+What's more, there are two nouns that don't fit into any classification: die, dice; or house, in which the s is unvoiced (/haʊs/), has as its plural houses, in which the s becomes voiced (/haʊzɪz/).

-Some nouns ending in -f or -o always form the plural by simply adding the suffix -s; others always form the plural irregularly, either by changing the -f to -ves, in the case of nouns ending in f, or by adding -es in the case of those ending in -o; and finally, with a third group, the two spellings are optional.
+Some nouns ending in -f or -o always form the plural by simply adding the suffix -s.
+Others always form the plural irregularly, either by changing the -f to -ves, in the case of nouns ending in f, or by adding -es in the case of those ending in -o.
+Finally, with a third group, both spellings are acceptable.
 The important thing is to remember which nouns are in the second group, those whose plurals are always irregular.

-Nouns Ending In -f That Always Form The Plural Changing The -f To -ves Nouns Ending In -o That Always Form The Plural Adding -es
+Nouns ending in -f that always form the plural changing the -f to -ves Nouns ending in -o that always Form the plural adding -es

 calf, calves echo, echoes

 elf, elves embargo, embargoes

 half, halves hero, heroes

 knife, knives potato, potatoes

 leaf, leaves tomato, tomatoes

 life, lives torpedo, torpedoes

 loaf, loaves veto, vetoes

 self, selves

 sheaf, sheaves

 shelf, shelves

 thief, thieves

 wife, wives

 wolf, wolves

-Nouns That Form The Plural By Changing The Vowel Nouns That Form Their Plural Adding The Suffix -en
+Nouns that form the plural by changing the vowel Nouns that form their plural adding the suffix -en

 foot, feet brother, brethren

 goose, geese child, children

 louse, lice ox, oxen

 man, men

 mouse, mice

 tooth, teeth

-woman /w'mən/, women /wé'mən/
+woman /ˈwʊmən/, women /ˈwɪmɪn/